kumar18tushar/kumar18tushar.github.io/_posts/2018-10-03-EIGHTS-spoj.md

 $$(192 + m)^3 = (192)^3 + k(m)$$

 k will be some expression in m.
-Since $$192^3$$ ends in 888, so we need to figure out the least value of m, so that k(m) ends with 000.
+Since $$192^3$$ ends in 888, so we need to figure out the least value of m, so that $$k(m)$$ ends with 000.
 On imposing this condition and some pen paper work gives,  m = 250.

 Hence the next number is $$(192+250)$$ and the whole sequence is an <ins>AP</ins> with common difference 250.
 So, the kth number of the series is -